microsoftgraph/microsoft-graph-docs-contrib/concepts/sdks/create-requests.md

 ---

-The object returned when retrieving a list of entities is likely to be a paged collection.
+The object returned when retrieving a list of entities will likely be a paged collection.
 For details about how to get the complete list of entities, see [paging through a collection](../paging.md).

 ## Access an item of a collection